 How then, can businesses meet these new requirements without their suppliers fearing they will give away commercially sensitive information and cutting ties?
 Improved traceability to end deforestation should not impact businesses which have spent years building up positive supplier relationships and international trade.

 But how can they do it?
-Emerging solutions, like Interu from iov42, are built using decentralised-ledger-technology (DLT) and are designed to not only put trust back into the core of businesses, government and society, but also to encourage positive (and fair) global trade.
+Emerging solutions, like Interu from iov42, is designed to not only put trust back into the core of businesses, government and society, but also to encourage positive (and fair) global trade.

 To help with this, iov42 has built a permissioned approach that only grants access to those who need it (and within that, only shows the information within that document that is required. e.g the geolocation coordinates of timber to meet EUDR requirements, but not the price they paid the forest owner for it).
 This results in the supplier being able to increase their traceability to help importers meet regulation, without compromising privacy.